ongr-io/ElasticsearchBundle/Resources/doc/search.md

 ## Structured search with DSL

-If find functions is not enough, there is possible to perform a structured search using [query builder](https://github.com/ongr-io/ElasticsearchDSL).
+If find functions are not enough, there is a possibility to perform a structured search using [query builder](https://github.com/ongr-io/ElasticsearchDSL).
 In a nutshell you can do any query or filter that is defined in [Elasticsearch Query DSL documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 To begin with structured search you will need a `Search` object.

-e.g. We want to search for a cities in Lithuania with more than 10K population
+e.g. We want to search for cities in Lithuania with more than 10K population

 ```php